-The increasing volume of waste has received the attention from the government to reconsider law on waste management.
+The increasing volume of waste has received attention from the government to reconsider the law regading waste management.
 The evidence shows that a legal approach is not always an effective solution to prevent the environmental damage of waste (Abdel-Shafy & Mansour, 2018).
-In Indonesia, based on the source of 2018 waste pile, household was the largest contributor (62%) followed by traditional market (13%), business center (7%), office (5%), area (4%), public facility (3%), and others (6%) (Tempo, March 6, 2020).
-This situation points out that the Indonesian environmental laws, such as Law No. 18 Year 2008 on Waste Management, Law No. 32 Year 2009 on Environmental Protection and Management, and President Decision No. 97 Year 2012 on National Policy and Strategy for the Management of

-Household Waste and Household-like Waste have not significantly contributed to the problem of waste solution.
+In Indonesia, based on the source of 2018 waste pile, households were the largest waste contributor (62%) followed by traditional market (13%), business center (7%), office (5%), area (4%), public facility (3%), and others (6%) (Tempo, 2020).
+This situation points out that the Indonesian environmental laws, such as Law No. 18/2008 on Waste Management, Law No. 32/2009 on Environmental Protection and Management, and President Decision No. 97/2012 on National Policy and Strategy for the Management of Household Waste and Household-like Waste have not significantly contributed to the problem of waste solution.

-The ineffectiveness of environmental laws regulating household waste is mainly caused by the weak law enforcement and unclear waste management measures (Carisma, 2009; Manereki et al., 2016).
-In addition, the capacity of administrators responsible for waste management is also found insufficient to reduce the negative impacts of unmanaged waste.
-The unclear division of responsibilities between the local government agencies in waste management is also one reason for weak environmental law enforcement (Manereki et al., 2016).
+The ineffectiveness of environmental laws regulating household waste is mainly caused by weak law enforcement and unclear waste management measures (Carisma, 2009; Mmereki et al., 2016).
+In addition, the capacity of administrators responsible for waste management has also been insufficient to reduce the negative impacts of unmanaged waste.
+The unclear division of responsibilities between the local government agencies in waste management is also one reason for weak environmental law enforcement (Mmereki et al., 2016).

 Household waste management also remains a big challenge at village level.
-Several studies show that waste is not well managed in the rural areas (Rachman et al., 2016; Wang et al., 2018; Ferronato & Torretta, 2019).
-Some obstacles to waste management found in the rural areas are (1) inadequate waste management facilities, (2) insufficient knowledge of residents, and (3) lack of community culture on the environmental cleanliness.
-As a result, the waste problem is not only found in both urban and rural areas.
+Several studies show that waste is not well managed in rural areas (Rachman et al., 2016; Wang et al., 2018; Ferronato & Torretta, 2019).
+Some obstacles to waste management found in the rural areas are: (1) inadequate waste management facilities; (2) insufficient knowledge of residents; and (3) lack of community culture on environmental cleanliness.
+As a result, the waste problem is not only found in urban but also in rural areas.

-The volume of waste in Banyumas Regency, Central Iava, disposed of into the environment with the potential to cause pollution, is still quite large.
+The volume of waste in Banyumas Regency, Central Java, is still quite large.
 This unmanaged waste has reached around 200 tons per day.
-Based on the survey results by the Environment Agency (DLH), each person in Banyumas produces around 0.3 kg of waste per day.
-If calculated based on the population in Banyumas reaching two million.
-Banyumas residents will produce 600 tons of waste per day.
-Thus, DLH can only transport about 270 tons of waste to the final disposal site (TPA) per day.
-Again from being transported to the TPA, it is estimated that the waste entering the recycling industry or collectors through the waste banks/TPST/the community directly reaches 60 tons per day and is processed into compost around 30 tons per day.
-The remaining 200 tons are still wasted to the environment (Republika, 2018).
+Based on the survey results by the Environment Agency (DLH), each person in Banyumas Regency produces around 0.3 kg of waste per day.
+If calculated based on the population in Banyumas Regency reaching two million, Banyumas residents will produce 600 tons of waste per day.
+However, DLH can only transport about 270 tons of waste to the final disposal site (TPA) per day.
+Apart from being transported to the TPA, it is estimated that the waste entering the recycling industry or collectors through the waste banks/ TPST/the community directly reaches 60 tons per day, and around 30 tons per day are processed into compost.
+The remaining 200 tons are still waste in the environment (Republika, 2018).

-27 Problem Statement
+Problem Statement